 All users having subscribed to some “Allowed services” (e.g. “game boost” service to be associated with edge computing at deep edge), and/or

 All users of the same “Subscriber categories” (e.g. gold / solver / bronze users)

-Using a group Id to send rules targeting the sets of UE(s) currently identified by 23.503 [13] defined “Allowed services” and “Subscriber categories “ would/
+All users used with the same application decided service information like application client category, or application decided service level.
+The application decided service information can be abstract value associated with the specific application decided service information, in order that the values are not specified in detail by 3GPP.

-imply updating the UDR records of possibly 10s or even 100s of Millions of users in big networks in order to add the group Ids corresponding to these sets of users in each user subscription
+Using a group Id to send rules targeting the sets of UE(s) currently identified by 23.503 [13] defined “Allowed services” and “Subscriber categories “ would

-Would induce a risk of incoherence between the group information stored in UDR for Access and Mobility Subscription data AND the PDU Session policy control subscription information (defined in TS 23.503 Table 6.2-2) stored in UDR
+imply updating the UDR records.